 4.4.
 In the case of the customer being in default with payment we are entitled to demand interest at the rate of 9 percentage points above the respective applicable basis interest rate without prejudice to our other or further rights.

 4.5.
 If instalment payments have been approved in writing, all outstanding sums fall due as soon as the customer is partially or completely in default with the payment on an instalment for over a month or for the third time.

 4.6.
 Offsetting or application of the right of retention due to counter claims by the customer which are disputed by us and not res judicata is excluded.
 The application of the right of retention is also excluded as far as the counter claims of the customer are not based on the same contractual relationship.

 5. Delivery and Passing of the Risk

 5.1.
-The place of performance of our performance obligations is our place of business and/or the supply warehouse of which the customer is informed of in the order confirmation.
+The place of performance of our performance obligations is our place of business and/or the supply warehouse of which the customer is informed of in the order confirmation, insofar as the customer is a businessperson (Kaufmann) as defined in the German Commercial Code (HGB), a legal person governed by public law or a special fund under public law.
 Transport costs of the goods are to be paid by the customer.
 Such costs include taxes and customs duties in connection with the transport of the goods.